joshua-mo-143/nodeshuttle-example/README.md

 ```
   cargo binstall cargo-shuttle
 ```

+Note that this will require protoc due to a recent release change; you can see more about this [here.](https://github.com/shuttle-hq/shuttle/releases/tag/v0.12.0)

 Once that's done, all you need to do is to install the dependencies on the root of the project and then log in with shuttle using `npm run shuttle-login`, then you can run this project locally or deploy it!